Skona27/movies-database-APP/README.md

-# movies-restfulAPI
+# movies-database
-SPA application built with React on top of Movies RESTful API with implemented HATEOAS and Server Side Caching, built with NodeJS, Express, MySQL.
+SPA application built with ReactJS on top of NodeJS RESTful API with implemented HATEOAS and Server Side Caching, built with Express and MySQL database.

 ## Getting Started